Gardeners have been managing the healthy-pruned branches of Lilacs in a very efficient way, i.e., by using them to propagate the Lilacs themselves.

 - After you recognize the shoot, dig a circle around the shoot.
 Keep digging with a shovel to find the root of the parent plant.

-- Cut the hard root with a shovel blade and remove it from the soil along with the sucker.
-It is better to have multiple roots attached to the sucker.
+- Cut the hard root with a shovel blade and remove it from the soil along with the sucker with some roots intact.

 3. Propagation via Layering

-- Firstly, remove the leaves 30 to 60 centimeters from the tip of the selected branch.
+- Remove the leaves 30 to 60 centimeters from the tip of the selected branch.

 - Do not let sunlight enter the branch.
 You can use paper that will help to prevent heat.

-- After the roots develop, cut the roots and separate shoots from the parent.
+- After the root forms in about 2-3 months, cut and separate them from the mother plant.

 - Plant the shoots in garden soil mixed with peat moss, and remember not to remove the sphagnum moss.